‘How Can I Generate More Leads for My Finance Company?’

 Chapter Six: Isn’t it Easier to Just Purchase Finance Leads?

-Firstly, as we’ve talked about, the lead on the other end of the phone doesn’t know you.
+Firstly, the lead on the other end of the phone doesn’t know you.
 Generally speaking, they’ve made contact and signed up for something else and they certainly didn’t sign up to hearing from you.

-The messages that are sent to them are therefore unwarranted, and sending unwanted messages are intrusive, not inviting.
-Remember we talked about that?
+The messages that are sent to them are therefore unwarranted.
+And sending unwanted messages are intrusive, not inviting.
+Remember that bath?

-If the prospect hasn’t been to your website, shown an interest in your finance services or products, then in the cold light of day you’re just irritating them…simple.
+If the prospect hasn’t been to your website, shown an interest in your finance services or products, then you’re just irritating them…simple.

 If they haven’t opted to receive messages about your specific services, then you’re in spam territory and this is dangerous for your company.
 Being flagged as spam means you can end up on a ‘black list’ which is shared with other email providers (there’s no escape).
 Once you’re there it’s very difficult to clean up your reputation after that.